Harbor Defenses of Argentia and St. John's: History

 During 1941 two Lend-Lease 10-inch M1888 disappearing guns were emplaced at Fort Cape Spear near St. John's; these were manned by Canadian forces.
-Another pair of 10-inch guns were at Botwood in northern Newfoundland.
+Another pair of 10-inch guns were at Phillip's Head to guard Botwood in northern Newfoundland.
 These were supplemented by at least two Canadian-manned QF 4.7-inch B Mark IV* guns at Fort Amherst; these were former field guns converted to fixed mountings.
 On 1 May 1941 part of Battery D, 52nd Coast Artillery (Railway) Regiment arrived at Fort Pepperrell with two 8-inch M1888 railway guns, initially emplaced at Signal Hill.
 At some point in 1942-43 they moved to Red Cliff.

 In the summer of 1941, USS Prairie (AD-15) deployed to Argentia to house flag headquarters for the base.

 On 7 December 1941 the United States entered World War II following the attack on Pearl Harbor.
 Construction ramped up at US facilities in Newfoundland; for coast defense batteries this was primarily at Argentia.
 The major effort at this time was the construction of Battery 281 and Battery 282 at Fort McAndrew from January through October 1942.
 These batteries had two 6-inch guns each, on shielded long-range carriages with reinforced concrete and earth bunkers housing magazines and fire control equipment.

 Two indicator loop stations for magnetic detection of submarines were established in Newfoundland; a US Navy-manned station at Argentia (Station 1X) and a Royal Canadian Navy-manned station at St. John's.

 On 14 February 1942 the 1st Battalion, 3rd Infantry Regiment was activated in Newfoundland, joining the 3rd Battalion; the remainder of the regiment arrived on 6 July 1942.
 The 2nd Battalion moved to Greenland at some point soon afterward, and the regiment departed Newfoundland in September 1943.
 On 16 February 1942 the 8-inch and 155 mm batteries were redesignated as elements of the 24th Coast Artillery Regiment, which became the primary coast artillery unit in Newfoundland through October 1944 at least, and possibly to the end of hostilities.
 The regimental headquarters and two additional batteries arrived at Fort McAndrew on 25 March 1942.